aurelia/template-lint/README.md

 did you miss `.for` on repeat? [ln: 5 col: 5] repeat syntax should be of form `* of *` [ln: 6 col: 5]
 <content> is obsolete [ln: 8 col: 5]
+  * use slot instead
-more than one default slot detected [ln: 11 col: 5] template as child of <table> not allowed [ln: 14 col: 9] conflicting attributes: [repeat.for, with.bind] [ln: 16 col: 5] mismatched close tag [ln: 17 col: 1]
+more than one default slot detected [ln: 11 col: 5] template as child of <table> not allowed [ln: 14 col: 9] conflicting attributes: [repeat.for, with.bind] [ln: 16 col: 5]
+  * template controllers shouldn't be placed on the same element mismatched close tag [ln: 17 col: 1]
 ```
 ## Rules